andrew-chang-dewitt/jspec/PROPOSAL.md

 }
 ```

-The CLI will work by auto-discovering test Groups in a directory & subdirectory, then creating a new TestRunner instance & giving all the found Groups to the new TestRunner.
+The CLI will work by auto-discovering test `Group`s in a directory & subdirectory, then creating a new `Runner` instance & giving all the found `Group`s to the new `Runner`.